Difference between Unicast, Broadcast & Multicast

 - Multicast: from one source to multiple destinations stating an interest in receiving the traffic i.e. One-to-Many

 Note: There is no separate classification for Many-to-Many applications, for example, video conferencing or online gaming, where multiple sources for the same receiver and where receivers often are double as sources.
 This service model works on the basis of one-to-many multicast and for that reason requires no unique protocol.
-The original multicast design i.e. RFC 1112, supports both the ASM (any-source-multicast) based on many-to-many service model and the SSM (source specific multicast) based on a one-to-many model.
+The original multicast design i.e. RFC 1112, supports both the ASM (any-source-multicast) based on a many-to-many service model and the SSM (source-specific multicast) based on a one-to-many model.

 So let’s Dig Deeper into this subject

 Unicast: traffic, many streams of IP packets that move across networks flow from a single point, such as a website server, to a single endpoint such as a client PC.
 This is the most common form of information transference on networks.

 Broadcast: Here, traffic streams from a single point to all possible endpoints within reach on the network, which is generally a LAN.
 This is the easiest technique to ensure traffic reaches its destinations.